Note: This Committee was disbanded in 2017 due to lack of demand for the service.

 Background on the Survey Appraisal and Public Questions Committee of the New Zealand Statistical Association

-The Survey Appraisals and Public Questions Committee (SAPQC) is a standing committee of the New Zealand Statistical Association (Inc).
-The Association was established in 1948, and the SAPQC has been in existence for about 20 years.
+The Survey Appraisals and Public Questions Committee (SAPQC) was a standing committee of the New Zealand Statistical Association (Inc) that was particularly active during the 1990’s.

 Appraisals undertaken since 1992: